BrachioLab/FIX-2/README.md

-# FIX 2.0: LLM-Generated Features Interpretable to Experts
+# T-FIX: Text-Based Explanations with Features Interpretable to eXperts